 The Mountain School: Three Years Learning as a Peace Corps Teacher in Lesotho, Africa

 This book tells a more cohesive narrative, includes incidents I never got to bring up on the website, and provides deeper reflection than the blog entries.
-If you found the blog interesting, you’re sure to enjoy the book.

 Here’s the synopsis from the book’s back cover:

 “The Kingdom of Lesotho is a mountainous enclave in southern Africa, and like mountain zones throughout the world it is isolated, steeped in tradition, and home to few outsiders.
 The people, known as Basotho, are respected in the area as the only tribe never to be defeated by European colonizers.